Tour ID: 10063122

 We reach Katherine township and continue to Nitmiluk Gorge, where 13 spectacular gorges have been carved out of the rock by monsoonal rains, over millennia.

-Dinner tonight will be a poolside dinner.
+Dinner tonight will be served poolside.

 Overnight permanent camp – Nitmiluk Gorge, in fixed safari tents with proper beds and shared bathrooms

 OR Upgrade to a 1 or 2 bedroom cabin with en-suite for an additional cost (varies depending which cabin you choose).Please enquire when booking, to avoid disappointment.
+Dinner is not included with the cabins.

 Day 4 (B,L)